learn-co-curriculum/phase-1-html5-containers-lab/README.md

 ## Instructions

+## Tasks for LearnIDE Environment Users

+1. Click the "OPEN IDE" button

+## Tasks for Local Environment Users

-- Fork this repository on Github.
+1. Fork this repository.
-- Use Terminal to clone your forked copy.
-- Then change directory into the repository folder.
+2. Clone your fork locally.
+3. `cd` into the local repo you just cloned.

+## Process

-- Code along with the provided video below and/or its supplementary reading located below the video.
+Code along with the provided video below and/or its supplementary reading located below the video.
 Code everything you see there.
 Feel free to stop, pause, rewind or fast forward through the content to keep pace.

 <iframe width="640" height="480" src="//www.youtube.com/embed/xrDw6I4MSBk?rel=0" frameborder="0" allowfullscreen></iframe>